 **These contain 500mg of “Apple Cider Vinegar Fruit Blend” per gummy.

-We are a little bummed that all of this fruit is in a proprietary blend which includes the ACV, so we’re not actually sure of the exact amounts of each fruit, or if the benefits extend into a meaningful dose of Cranberry.
+We are a little bummed that all of this fruit is in a proprietary blend which includes the ACV, so we’re not actually sure of the exact amounts of each fruit, the exact amounts of AVC, or if the benefits extend into a meaningful dose of Cranberry.

 One final note: while many of the gummies on this list contain organic ingredients, mykind Organics are the only Certified USDA Organic ACV gummies out of the 5.